nathanjkim7/nathanjkim7.github.io/README.md

 # nathanjkim7.github.io
-a playground and canvas of memories and moving on
+a playground and canvas of memories

 photos taken by me of home, wherever that may be